Definitions and Dimensions of Liveness

 Live programming allows programmers to edit the code of a running program and immediately see the effect of the code changes.

-But the letter of Definition 1 doesn’t quite match these downstream insinuations.
+But the letter of the Running Definition doesn’t quite match these downstream insinuations.
 The literal definition is focused on a specific technical question: Is the program being edited as it is running?
 This is only possible for programs that run long enough for editing to occur during runtime.
 This nicely matches some situations:

 However, if a program runs in an instant, it would seem to be inaccessible to being edited as it is running.
 This excludes a large fraction of situations we care about, such as fast-running scripts and test cases for larger programming systems.
 It also excludes many systems which are colloquially called live by their authors or the broader community, including:

-Definition 2: Live programming is programming in an environment that provides feedback on the dynamic behavior of the program.
+The Feedback Definition: Live programming is programming in an environment that provides feedback on the dynamic behavior of the program.

 Some instances of this definition from the literature, with emphasis added: